Ravenglass - Wasdale - Eskdale drive

 Muncaster Castle is the impressive residence of the Pennington family who have lived there for over 800 years.
 The Castle has been extended over the years and you can wonder around its elegant rooms, historic furnishings and works of art.
-The Castle is reputedly haunted and the tour takes you to a haunted room with some creepy stories.
+The Castle is reputedly haunted and the audio tour takes you to a haunted room with some creepy stories.

 Outside, the Castle has some wonderful gardens, terraces and woodland overlooking the attractive Esk valley.
-There are plenty of walks around the grounds which are particularly good for Rhododendrons.
+There are plenty of walks around the grounds which are particularly good for Rhododendrons in spring.
 Also in the grounds is the Hawk & Owl Centre which includes some spectacular birds and flying displays.

 There are various other family attractions, cafes, gift shops and toilet facilities.
-Generally open daily, except Saturdays, between Easter and October plus February school holidays.
+Generally open daily between Easter and October, plus February school holidays.
 Weekends in March, November and December.
-Admission fee applies, free car park.
+Admission fees apply, Castle tour is extra.
+Free car park.

 Turn right out of the car park on the A595 and after approx 0.4 miles take the left turn to Ravenglass.
 The road descends into the village and you pass under the Ravenglass & Eskdale Railway line then the main Cumbrian coast line.
 The estuary appears on the right, then the road bears left and soon enters the main car park.